maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/reads/single.md

 navTitle: Reads
 old_description: UI Dev Newsletter is a hand-curated list of articles, tutorials, and tools related to User Interface development delivered to your inbox every two weeks.
 descriptionPrefix: "This week in UI Dev Newsletter read about:"
+descriptionPrefixAlt: "UI Dev Newsletter is a hand-curated list of articles, tutorials, and tools related to User Interface development.
+Read the issue "
 ogImage: /gfx/jpg/ui-dev-newsletter.jpg
 tagline:
   - "UI Dev Newsletter is a hand-curated list of articles, tutorials, opinions, and tools related to User Interface development delivered to your inbox every two weeks."